Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 > - Fig. 5E, y-axis label is missing.
 Also, the authors could just use
 > the normalized MSE on the axis could just follow the convention used in
 > Fig. 5A instead of using dB.

 We appreciate the comments, and will change the manuscript accordingly.
 > Overall, the writing could be improved in several places to improve clarity.
 For example, the conclusions of the generalization analysis and their implications are not very clear, and how this connects to the various types of approximate attractors is not clear (related to W3).

-We will revise the writing to improve clarity.
+We concur; we will re-flowing the text to improve clarity, and to offer clearer take-aways from each section.
 ### Questions:

 > How do the authors identify the various kinds of approximations of the attractors?
 Can this be automated, perhaps by using to DSA to cluster the various types?